gvdb/crowns/README.md

 ### Access Target
 * If there are no Troops protecting the target the Raiding player immediately gains access
 * If the Raiding player accesses the __Stronghold__ they may randomly choose a single card from the other player's Stronghold.
-If it is a:
+If the chosen card is a:
     + __Numbered (A–10):__ The Raiding player may discard it if they also discard a card from their Stronghold.
 Otherwise the card returns to the defending player's Stronghold
     + __King or Queen:__ They may steal it and add it to their House
     + __Jack:__ The raiding player must discard one card from their Stronghold to their Tombs.
 If they only have Kings or Queens they must pick one to be shuffled back into the Deck.
-If they have no cards, the raid ends
+If the Raiding player has no cards in their Stronghold, the raid ends
     + __No Cards:__ If there are no cards in the Stronghold the raid ends
 * If the Raiding player accesses the __Throne__, and there is a card on it, they may see the card there.
 If it is a:
     + __King or Queen:__ The raiding player steals it, adding it to their House
-    + __Jack:__ The raiding player has fallen into a trap.
+    + __Jack:__ The Raiding player has fallen into a trap.
 The Jack is discarded and the defending player can choose to discard any pair of Troop cards from one of the raiding player's rally points
     + __No Cards:__ If there are no cards on the Throne the raid ends

 ## Game End